vikash0328/Opencode-Collaborative-19/README.md

 - Single commit per pull request and name the commit as something meaningful, example: Adding <-your-name-> in students/mentors section.

 - Reference the issue numbers in the commit message if it resolves an open issue.
-Follow the pattern Fixes #<issue number> <commit message>
+Follow the pattern Fixes #<issue number> <commit messages>

 - Provide the link to live gh-pages from your forked repository or relevant screenshot for easier review.